It probably comes as no surprise that my work with children and parents reflects the truth that we teach what we most need to learn.

 I once read that when we have a child, it’s as though our heart steps out of our body and starts walking around on legs of its own forevermore.
 The pain, the beauty, the helplessness, and the magnificence of bringing up a child are impossible and overwhelming.
 Sometimes, we look at our children and can hardly catch our breath.
 The love we feel for them brings us to our knees as we pray that they will be okay, and that their lives—today, as little ones, and onward toward what we hope will be a very long adulthood—will be blessed.

-One of my greatest passions is helping children and parents grow into the best versions of themselves they can possibly be.
+greatest passions is helping children and parents grow into the best versions of themselves they can possibly be.
 Join me on this journey, and prepare yourself to make today the day that your parenting life gets a lot easier and a whole lot more fun.

 How to Be the Captain of the Ship Through Calm and Stormy Seas